 However, in a legal malpractice case, you not only have to present evidence that the lawyer made a mistake (which, in a strong legal malpractice case, may be relatively easy to prove), you also have to prove that whatever legal issue was handled by the lawyer on your behalf would have turned out more favorably for you if the mistake had not been made.

-What this means in practice is that when you pursue a legal malpractice case against an attorney, you are actually pursuing two lawsuits at the same time, in the same court, before the same jury.
+What this means in practice is that when you pursue a legal malpractice case against an attorney, you are actually pursuing at least two lawsuits at the same time, in the same court, before the same jury.
 However, there is only one defendant, your former lawyer or law firm.
 Though your former employer is the only defendant, the original case may literally have to be re-created and presented to the jury to decide how that would have turned out.

 This applies to virtually every kind of legal malpractice case.
 For just one example: imagine you hired a law firm to represent you in a civil action against a former business partner.
 Your lawyer failed to file the action within the statute of limitations (or filed it, but made some mistake which resulted in the case being dismissed).
 In the legal malpractice action, you would have to re-create the original civil action against the former business partner.
 This might mean calling witnesses who would have testified at that original trial.
 The difference is, in this example, although your former business partner may testify at your legal malpractice trial, that partner is no longer liable for any damages.
 The jury would have to decide that you would have won if your lawyer had properly handled the litigation against the former business partner.
 But it would be your lawyer (or the insurance company if there is malpractice insurance) who would have to pay the damages.
 The former business partner would only have to deal with the inconvenience of testifying.